- 378 species in the Neotropics

 tomorrow's Thraupidae should be a huge family of very diverse

 Neotropical birds.
-With ~400 species, it should end up being among the
+With ~378 species, it is among the

 largest bird families on earth.
 The "old" Thraupidae had ~ 242 species